praekeltfoundation/rasa-postgres-archiver/README.md

 `AWS_SECRET_ACCESS_KEY` - the secret key for the AWS account

 `S3_KEY_PREFIX` - the prefix to add to S3 keys, defaults to "events", which will create keys like "events-2020-12-02.json.gz"

+`LOGLEVEL` - The level to log at.
+Defaults to INFO

+`S3_REGION` - The S3 region name.